koii-network/ezsandbox/Lesson 1/PartII.md

 First, we'll add some debug logs, and then we can watch how these functions run over time.

-Open the `project/` folder again and we'll start hacking through some files.
-Open `project/corelogic.js` to get started.
+Open the `hello-world/` folder again and we'll start hacking through some files.
+Open `hello-world/task` to get started.

 1. Start the Debugger
    `yarn prod-debug`

-2. Add Debugs to Cyclical Functions
+2. Add Debugs to Cyclical Functions.
    Now, to see the task flow in action you'll want to add some log statements to each of the recurring functions that run each round.

-In each case, find the target function in `corelogic.js` and paste the line shown.
+In each case, navigate to the correct file within the `task` directory, then find the target function.
+Paste the following code line as shown.
 Make sure you've set an environment variable called `KEYWORD` for this to work!

 a.
-The Core Task: `task()`
+The Core Task:

+- File Name: `submission.js`
+- Function: `task()`
-`console.log('Started Task', new Date(), process.env.KEYWORD )`
+- Code: `console.log('Started Task', new Date(), process.env.KEYWORD )`

 b.
+The Audit Function:

+- File Name: `audit.js`
+- Function: `validateNode()`
-The Audit Function: `validateNode()` `console.log('Started Audit', new Date(), process.env.KEYWORD )`
+- Code: `console.log('Started Audit', new Date(), process.env.KEYWORD )`

 c.
+Generate Proofs:

+- File Name: `submission.js`
+- Function: `fetchSubmission()`
-Generate Proofs: `fetchSubmission()` `console.log('Started Submission Phase', new Date(), process.env.KEYWORD )`
+- Code: `console.log('Started Submission Phase', new Date(), process.env.KEYWORD )`

+c.
+Assign Rewards:

+- File Name: `distribution.js`
+- Function: `generateDistributionList()`
-d.
-Assign Rewards: `generateDistributionList()` `console.log('Started Distribution', new Date(), process.env.KEYWORD )`
+- Code: `console.log('Started Distribution', new Date(), process.env.KEYWORD )`

 As you save each file, you should see the debugger restart.

 Once all changes have been made, locate the EZSandbox task in your node and press the play/pause button twice to ensure it picks up the new executable file.

 Now, wait and watch the logs to see the tags you just added.
-They should be printed in the output of your `yarn debug` command.
+They should be printed in the output of your `yarn debug` command terminal.

 In the next section, we'll talk about what the output here means.